jschelbert/getting-and-cleaning-data-course-project/README.md

 * **CodeBook.md** contains information about the variables, processing steps and final outcome.
 * **README.md** is this very file you are reading at the moment.
 It (hopefully) explains all files and the background.
 * **run_analysis.R** is the main working horse.
 This file does the reading of the supplied data and processing to get the tidy data set.
 * **tidydata.txt** is the product of the script **run_analysis.R** and contains the tidy data set.
-More precisely it has for every subject and activity the mean of all
+More precisely it has for every subject and activity the mean of all variables in the original data set that contain "mean" or "std" (standard deviation).
+You can read the file by `tidy_data <- read.table("tidydata.txt")`.

 ## Prerequisites